xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 - NET interoperability: The `System.IO.Directory` operations provide intuitive primitives, which can then be incorporated in powerful ways using succinct F# programs.

-- Laziness where needed: The function `Seq.map` applies the argument function lazily (on demand), which means subdirectories aren’t read until required.
+- Laziness where needed: The function `Seq.map` applies the argument function lazily (on demand), which means subdirectories aren't read until required.

-One subtlety with programming with on-demand or lazy values such as sequences is that side effects like reading and writing from an external store shouldn’t generally happen until the lazy sequence value is consumed.
+One subtlety with programming with on-demand or lazy values such as sequences is that side effects like reading and writing from an external store shouldn't generally happen until the lazy sequence value is consumed.
 For example, the previous `allFiles` function reads the system directory as soon as `allFiles` is applied to its argument.
 This may not be appropriate if the contents of the system directory are changing.
 You can delay the computation of the sequence by using the library function `Seq.delay` or by using a sequence expression, covered in the next section, in which delays are inserted automatically by the F# compiler.

 ### Using Sequence Expressions

 Functions are a powerful way of working with `seq<type>` values.
 However, F# also provides a convenient and compact syntax called *sequence expressions* for specifying sequence values that can be built using operations such as `choose`, `map`, `filter`, and `concat`.
 You can also use sequence expressions to specify the shapes of lists and arrays.
-It’s valuable to learn how to use sequence expressions for the following reasons:
+It's valuable to learn how to use sequence expressions for the following reasons:

-- They’re a compact way of specifying interesting data and generative processes.
+- They're a compact way of specifying interesting data and generative processes.

-- They’re used to specify database queries when using data-access layers such as Microsoft’s Language Integrated Queries (LINQ).
+- They're used to specify database queries when using data-access layers such as Microsoft's Language Integrated Queries (LINQ).
 See Chapter 15 for examples of using sequence expressions this way.

-- They’re one particular use of *computation expressions*, a more general concept that has several uses in F# programming.
+- They're one particular use of *computation expressions*, a more general concept that has several uses in F# programming.
 This chapter discusses computation expressions, and we will show how to use them for asynchronous and parallel programming in Chapter 13.

 The simplest form of a sequence expression is `seq { for value in expr .. expr -> expr }`.
 Here, `->` should be read as “yield.”
 This is a shorthand way of writing `Seq.map` over a range expression.
 For example, you can generate an enumeration of numbers and their squares as follows: